sc0ttruss/inspec-reporter-honeycomb/README.md

 export OTEL_EXPORTER_OTLP_HEADERS="x-honeycomb-team=<your API key>" # ingest key export OTEL_SERVICE_NAME="<dataset name>" # will be created on first run
 ```
+Note, you can put the above into a honeycomb_env.sh file and then use
+`source honeycomb_env.sh` to enable those environment vars.

 ## Run with the new reporter

 ```bash
 inspec exec <PROFILE_NAME> --reporter honeycomb
 ```
+additional switches for debug --log-level debug --log-location honeycomb_logs

+or add an additonal reporter(ie x2 reporters, honeycomb and json)

+--reporter honeycomb json:/dev/stdout > outfile.json

 Please ensure you replace the api key and dataset name in the URL.